explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 > - The experimental design lacks a comprehensive justification.
 Without comparisons to other baseline methods, it is difficult to determine whether this system represents the optimal solution (though, as a pioneering work, more in-depth ablation studies could be considered).

 The lack of directly related prior work does indeed make comparison to baseline methods difficult.
-We agree more in-depth ablation studies are needed; we will investigate removing the predefined helper routines (see response to reviewer Bezq above), along with other similar experiments, and include those in our reporting on RQ1 and RQ2.
+We agree more in-depth ablation studies are needed.
+We will investigate removing the predefined helper routines (see response to reviewer Bezq above), along with other similar experiments, and include those in our reporting on RQ1 and RQ2.

 # Response to Reviewer VRkd

 > - My greatest confusion is: isn't this supposed to be an HCI paper?
 Shouldn't some version of this go to CHI/CSCW/UIST/...?
 To me, there isn't any technical contribution for an ML venue beyond getting the system implemented, but this type of contribution should be very suitable for the HCI venues.

 The natural next step of this work will be a full-featured Copilot-like authoring (or reading) tool, which will enable a full user study.
 This will likely go to a venue like CHI, UIST, or IUI.
-For this paper, our aim to validate key components of such a tool, including:
+For the present paper, our aim to validate key components of such a tool, including:

 - competency evaluation for LLMs (which we will substantially improve for this paper)
 - proof-of-concept agentic architecture, with both automatic and manual validation (both important for this task)

 We believe that this is of interest to the ML community, at least from NLP and tool architecture points of view, although we concede that the evaluation in the submitted version of the paper is in need further work.
-We are substantially improving that section as summarised in "Planned Revisions and New Experiments" above.
+We are making improvements to that section as summarised in "Planned Revisions and New Experiments" above.

 > - Since "human" is a really central part in this system, it would be nice to get evaluated by actual human/users too.